David Preu

-David Preu (born 26 October 2004) is a German professional footballer who plays as a winger for Bundesliga club Union Berlin.
+David Preu (born 26 October 2004) is a German professional footballer who plays as a winger for side VfB Stuttgart II.

 Club career

 A youth product of Viktoria 1889 Berlin, Preu moved to Union Berlin in 2019 where he finished his development.
 He joined VfR Aalen on a season-long loan in the Regionalliga on 23 June 2024.
 On 7 October 2024 he extended his contract with Union Berlin upon returning to the club.
 On 12 April 2025, he debuted with Union Berlin in a 0–0 Bundesliga tie with Bayer Leverkusen.

+On 2 July 2026, Preu signed with VfB Stuttgart and was assigned to their reserve side VfB Stuttgart II in 3.
+Liga.